Dependency changes for ART folks

 - with this option set, we conflicts in versions in dependencies are errors, not overriden

 by the higher-level package's version.

-#2 Updated by Marc Mengel almost 8 years ago
+#2 Updated by Marc Mengel over 9 years ago

 So currently, ups does its product setup matching using two lists in

 where the former is a list of products listed at the top level of the setup (which always

 win) and the latter is a list of product names we've setup so far.

 g_prod_done list only lists the names of the products that are setup so far; not their version, qualifiers etc. So it looks like we will need to change it to a list of

 ups_ugo structures which give the setup options of those products, and if a product is already setup, use that list to check for the mismatch. so then

 g_prod_done = upslst_add( g_prod_done, p_act_itm->ugo->ugo_product );